Design from the front

 Consider the functionality

-Although the main purpose of the landscape is to add beauty to your home, you should remember that your backyard is an outdoor living area.
+Although the primary purpose of the landscape is to add beauty to your home, you should remember that your backyard is an outdoor living area.
 Therefore, you should factor activities that you can host in the area as well as sitting arrangements for outdoor living when the weather is appropriate.
 If you would like to host guests in the yard, you should create ideal places for fire pits, outdoor fireplaces, and decks.

 In addition to the design of the yard, it is also important to consider the plants that you will grow including their flowers.
 Since there are many options when it comes to the plants that you can grow, you should consider consulting an experienced landscaping expert for the best landscaping tips on selecting the right plants.